marcingolenia/mcode/src/pages/blog/2021-12-24-minimal_apis_fsharp.md

 info: Microsoft.AspNetCore.Hosting.Diagnostics[2]
       Request finished HTTP/1.1 GET http://localhost:5000/ - - - 200 - text/plain;+charset=utf-8 32.5680ms
 ```
 Cool!
-You can see it in logs that it worked (I've hit the endpoint).
+You can see in the logs that it worked (I've hit the endpoint).

 What makes me anxious... is the Func up there.
 We cannot simply pass fsharp function as a parameter in the route mapping, we have to convert it to C# Func.
 It is easy to do, but do we have to?
 I really like Giraffe because of its simplicity and F# friendly programming model (Kleisli composition aka fish operator).
 Let me show You how to use it with minimal APIs and get rid off Func casting.